aibor/timewarrior-extensions/README.md

 This is an example configuration for a 35-hour week in which Fridays are a half workday and weekends off.
+The 31st of October 2025 is set to have 7h of worktime.
 Additionally, 3 hours and 23 minutes of pre-existing overtime are taken into account, and work is counted for the day it happened on.
 ```